jenspfahl/ANOTHERpass/SERVER-API-SPEC.md

 * `fetch_all_credentials`

-Tries to fetch all (but only unveiled).
+Tries to fetch all (but only unveiled) credentials.
 No user interaction required.

 Returns all credentials as for `fetch_credentials_for_uids`.

 * `create_credential_for_url`

-Requires `"website"` as a sibling of the `"command"`-property and starts the flow to create a new credential with a suggested name,  and website derived from the received `"website"`.
+Requires `"website"` as a sibling of the `"command"` - property and starts the flow to create a new credential with a suggested name,  and website derived from the received `"website"`.
 It may also receive a `"user"` from the client to be prefilled in the form.

-Returns the created credentials as for `fetch_credential_for_url` or 409 if nothing is created.
+Returns the created credential as for `fetch_credential_for_url` or 409 if nothing is created.

 * `get_client_key`